KTH/devops-course/contributions/executable-tutorial/adammeh-xzuo/README.md

 ## Description

-In this tutorial, we will demonstrate Chaos Engineering on a Kubernetes cluster using the open-source framework LitmusChaos.
+In this tutorial, we will demonstrate Chaos Engineering on a Kubernetes cluster.
 The tutorial will guide learners to:
-1. Deploy a sample application in Kubernetes.
+1. Deploy a sample backend application in Kubernetes.
-2. Install LitmusChaos in the cluster.
+2. Expose the backend with a Kubernetes Service.
 3. Run a pod-delete experiment to simulate random pod failures.
 4. Observe service recovery.

 **Relevance**

 In DevOps, ensuring the high availability and resilience of services is crucial.
 Chaos Engineering provides a structured way to verify that systems behave as expected under failure conditions.
 By running controlled chaos experiments, teams can uncover vulnerabilities before they affect real users.

+This tutorial is hosted on killercoda: https://killercoda.com/devops-tutorial-task2/scenario/pod-failure